 The home healthcare market is undergoing strong growth due to an aging population and their desire to live at home for as long as possible.
 To meet this growing demand, there has been heavy merger and acquisition (M&A) activity in the space to help firms achieve greater economies of scale to deliver services more effectively and to grab market share in a fragmented market.
-In fact, particularly in the United States, hospitals and health systems are engaging in M&A to achieve economies of scale.
+In fact, Home Health Care News recently wrote an article on how hospitals and health systems are engaging in M&A to achieve economies of scale.

 There were more than 115 combined deals for private-duty, Medicaid- and Medicare-certified home health businesses in both 2016 and 2017, according to proprietary data from The Braff Group.
 In 2015, in comparison, there were fewer than 80 home health M&A deals.
 M&A activity in the hospice space has also been high over the past several years, data shows.
 Increased access to capital could mean more money to invest in facilities, technologies, and staff.
 However, with growth comes added complexity to operations.

 The challenge service businesses face as more resources and jobs are added to the schedule is that it is impossible for a human to consider all the factors inherent in creating the ideal schedule.
 Here are some examples about how scale increases complexity:

 - With 3 mobile employees and 3 jobs there are 6 possible ways to schedule the work

 - There are 720 different ways to dispatch 6 employees to do 6 jobs